Jeansen/jeansen.github.io/_posts/2018-01-20-how-to-migrate-a-raspberry-pi-installation-to-lvm.md

 ## Backup

 By default, there are 2 partitions.
-One for `/boot` an the other for `/`.
+One for `/boot` and the other for `/`.
 We we will not alter 'boot'.
 So we can leave it alone and backup the root partition `/` only.
 I will use [pi2clone](https://github.com/jeansen/pi2clone) for this purpose, but any backup with tar will suffice.